 Energy usage and peak demand models were used to forecast future electricity requirements resulting from electrified operations.
-Electrification of DSPA operations is projected to increase peak electricity demand by 464%, from 673 kW to 3,798 kW.
+Electrification of DSPA operations is projected to increase peak electricity demand by 608%, from 673 kW to 4,470 kW with 80% of the increase stemming from the installation of two new mobile harbor cranes.
 A renewable energy assessment was conducted to pinpoint cost-effective and feasible solutions to accommodate the increased electricity demands associated with electrification.
 While there is abundant rooftop space to install over 6,000 kW of solar photovoltaic generation, it is much more cost effective to continue to procure power from Minnesota Power since the utility offers a green tariff - "EnergyForward" - which is a more cost-effective way for DSPA to procure 100% renewable energy in advance of Minnesota Power's transition to zero carbon energy sources by 2040.